huynhtruc0309/Unet-SpaceNet2/README.md

 * About the .tif image files, to read them I use rasterio because PIL and cv2 read them wrong in this case.

+## Training the U-Net segmentation model from scratch
+* Overall, U-Net model will consist of an Encoder class and a Decoder class.
+The encoder will gradually reduce the spatial dimension to compress information.
+Furthermore, it will increase the number of channels, that is, the number of feature maps at each stage, enabling our model to capture different details or features in our image.
+On the other hand, the decoder will take the final encoder representation and gradually increase the spatial dimension and reduce the number of channels to finally output a segmentation mask of the same spatial dimension as the input image.